alicja99/Java-Design-Patterns/README.md

 <h2 id="prototype">Prototype</h2>
 <p>The Prototype pattern is generally <strong>used when we have an instance of the class (prototype) and we’d like to create new objects by just copying the prototype</strong>.</p>
 <h2 id="factory">Factory</h2>
+<p>**Factory Method Pattern just define an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
+Subclasses are responsible to create the instance of the class.</p>
 <h2 id="abstractfactory">AbstractFactory</h2>
+<p>The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.</p>